conda-forge/cfep/cfep-13.md

    encrypted GitHub keys for bot admins will have write access in order to generate the secret keys and push then to the CI providers.
 2. A public, global registry of all outputs from all feedstocks will be kept in a repo on github.
-Write access to this repo is limited to core as well.
+Write access to this repo is limited to core and bot admins as well.
 3. When a feedstock builds new outputs it wants to upload, it will push these outputs to a staging organization on `anaconda.org`.
 It will also send the names of the outputs, their SHA256 checksums, the feedstock name, and the secret key to a